cmmr/ecodive/README.md

 tests and documentation (add additional tests and documentation as needed) and passes all automated tests.

-New functions should leverage C and pthreads to minimize memory and CPU time.
+New functions must leverage C and pthreads to minimize memory and CPU time.

 Please note that the ecodive project is released with a [Contributor Code of Conduct](https://cmmr.github.io/ecodive/CODE_OF_CONDUCT.html).
 By contributing